-The meningitis vaccination (Menveo) is available in the Health Center by appointment.
+The MCV4 bacterial meningitis vaccination (Menactra) is available in the Health Center by appointment.

-A new state law was enacted January 1, 2012 that states ALL new students under the age of 30 must show proof of meningococcal vaccination within the last 5 years and at least 10 days prior to the first class day.
+A Texas State law states ALL new students under the age of 22 must show proof of meningococcal vaccination within the last 5 years and at least 10 days prior to the first class day.

-Students MAY NOT register for classes, move into the residence hall or attend class without providing proof of the Bacterial Meningitis Vaccination or an appropriate exemption form to the Health Services Office.
+Students MAY NOT register for classes, move into the residence hall or attend class without providing proof of the MCV4 Bacterial Meningitis Vaccination (Meningitis B vaccines are NOT accepted for this requirement) or an appropriate exemption form to the Health Services Office.

 The law defines an "entering student" as: "(A) New student – a first-time student of an institution of higher education or private or independent institution of higher education and includes a student who transfers to the institution from another institution; (B) A student who previously attended an institution of higher education or private or independent institution of higher education before January 1, 2012, and who is enrolling in the same or another institution of higher education or private or independent institution of higher education following a break in enrollment of at least one fall or spring semester."

 All students must properly complete a Health Form, including the month, date and year of meningitis vaccination.
 The signature of a physician, other healthcare worker or public health official must be included on the form.

 Students may be exempted from the requirement in only one of two ways

 1. An affidavit or certificate signed by a physician who is duly registered and licensed to practice in the United States, stating that in the physician's opinion, the vaccination would be injurious to the health and well-being of the student; OR